We have a variety of organizations that involve parents and school staff in our school.

 School Site Council

-For more information on the School Site Council, contact the office.
+For more information on the School Site Council, please contact the office.

 English Learner Advisory Committee (ELAC)